On the origin of the bi-drifting subpulse phenomenon in pulsars: Results

 \subsection{Model performance}

 We quantify our model performance by comparing the mean phase variation of the simulated components with the measured drift rates, \mbox{$R = \sum_{n=1}^{4} \left( D_n^{\rm obs} - D_n^{\rm sim} \right)^2$}, where $D_n^{\rm obs}$ is the measured drift rate of the {\it n-th} component (see Table \ref{tab:drift}), and $D_n^{\rm sim}$ is the simulated mean drift rate of the {\it n-th} component.
-Figure \ref{fig:4drift_characteristics} shows the modeled phase variation of subpulses with different goodness-of-fit.
-Panels (a) and (b) present realizations which poorly describe the drift characteristics of PSR \J~($R=1.0$, $R=0.5$), while panels (c) and (d) correspond to realizations with the observed bi-drifting characteristics ($R=0.1$, $R=0.01$).
+Figure \ref{fig:4drift_characteristics} shows the modeled phase variation of subpulses with different goodness of fit.
+Panels (a) and (b) present realizations that poorly describe the drift characteristics of PSR \J~($R=1.0$, $R=0.5$), while panels (c) and (d) correspond to realizations with the observed bi-drifting characteristics ($R=0.1$, $R=0.01$).
 Hereafter, we define realizations as good fits if $R<0.1$.